jcfrei/Heston/README.md

  *      kappa: mean reversion speed of  volatility
  *      sigma: volatility of volatility
  *      rho: correlation between returns volatility
- *      (alpha): if unset; function attempts to find an payoff-dependent optimum alpha
+ *      alpha (optional): if unset; function attempts to find an payoff-dependent optimum alpha

    Output:
  *      Price for each option